Ninja-Squad/ninja-squad.github.com/_posts/2018-07-26-what-is-new-angular-6.1.md

 Angular&nbsp;6.1 introduced a new pipe!
-It allows iterating over a Map or an object, and to display the keys/values in our templates.
+It allows iterating over a Map or an object, and displaying the keys/values in our templates.

 Note that it orders the keys: